michaelhayman/dogood-ios/README.md

   minimum amount of method-based stubbing;
 - KIF tests the user interface with acceptance tests (coming soon)

-The tests are written by one person so they have been kept simple for maintainability.
+The tests have been kept simple for maintainability.
 As such a minimum of testing packages are used (in contrast with a lot of test packages like Specta, Kiwi, etc, which are better suited to larger teams of developers).